LeoTarulli/LeoTarulli/README.md

 ## Hi there 👋

+I'm Leonardo Tarulli, a Junior Data Analyst based in Ireland.

+I have experience working with Python executing EDA analysis and Machine learning models.

 <!--
 **LeoTarulli/LeoTarulli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.